Angelica2310/3bay-app/README.md

 - Fork a copy of this repo to your own account
 - Clone to a suitable area on your local machine
 - Navigate to the created repo and run 'npm install' in your terminal
+- use your own s3 bucket and api and amend the fetch request to align with your own
 - Add a .env.local file to the root folder and add your environment variables
 - Optional: Use 'npm run dev' to view a live development representation
 - Optional: Implement any desired changes and push to your repo.